HALT: 4 Common Early Sobriety Triggers That Slip People Up

 Tired Understanding HALT when you stop drinking

-Something that I learned only after I stopped drinking and missed that JOLT in the afternoon is that alcohol creates a cocktail of chemical reactions in your brain that lift you up and then bring you down.
-The perfect drug for the end of a long hard day – if only we could stick to a single serving!
+Only after I stopped drinking did I learn something important.
+Alcohol creates a cocktail of chemical reactions in your brain.
+A cocktail of reactions that lifts you up and then brings you down.
+The perfect drug for the end of a long hard day when decision fatigue sets in.

 There are some thoughts on that chemical cocktail in this post from our Boozemusings blog

 There is a saying among people in our community, stopping drinking is SIMPLE but NOT EASY.
 The simple part is deciding that you will not drink.
 The “not easy” part is doing something about that.
-Understanding HALT and the best way to counteract the Hungry, Angry, Lonely, Tired triggers will give you a good foundation to fight the fight and win.
+Understanding HALT will give you a good foundation to fight the fight.

-The reason it took me so long to stop and stay stopped was that I truly believed that drinking was giving me something that I needed and that life would be too painful to colorless without it.
-The only way that I got to the point where I KNEW that life was better without the booze was to stop drinking and stay stopped long enough to begin to feel it.
+The reason it took me so long to quit alcohol was that I truly believed that drinking was giving me something that I needed.
+I believed that life would be too painful and to colorless without it.
+The only way that I got to the point where I KNEW that life was better without the booze was to stop drinking and to stay stopped long enough to begin to feel it.

 We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only addictive drug that people will question you for NOT using